Elsa2903/excel_calculation/README.md

 endpoint for calculating sum and average:
 URL: /excel-calculating

+Description:
+This endpoints calculates sum and average for each given column - it validates last 10 rows if there are only some formulas and removes them.
+Please attention to that, some values may  be wrongly calculated if there will be some strange schema in excel.

 Arguments:
 file: File - must be an excel file
 columns: list[str] - must be list of proper columns names for which we can calculate values